j-barnes/embed_block/README.txt

-Embed Block is tiny module that renders a block into formatted text by using a format filter.
+Embed Block is a module that renders a block into formatted text by using a format filter.
+It features a built in CKEditor plugin for easy selections of any block.

-On order to embed a block in text, you should add the following placeholder:
+On order to embed a block you will first need to visit Configuration > Content Authoring > Text Formats and Editors and configure the correct editor.

-`{block:PLUGIN_ID}`, where `PLUGIN_ID` is the block plugin identifier.
-The block access is checked against the current user and if the access is denied, the filter replaces the placeholder with an empty string ("").
-If the specified plugin ID doesn't exist, the placeholder is kept unchanged.
+From here you can drag the "Embed Block" icon into the toolbar.
+If "Limit allowed HTML" is enabled, you will need to add the
+<embed-block class data-block-id> to the allowed list.